Construction Update on 44.6 Metre Sailing Superyacht Baltic 146

 by Miranda Blazeby

-It comes after construction on the Baltic 146 began in March 2019 after it was sold in November 2018.
+Construction on the Baltic 146 began in March 2019 after it was sold in November 2018.
 When complete, the sailing superyacht will be equipped with a lifting keel, reducing the draught to 3.4 metres.

 Sporting naval architecture and interior design by the Judel/Vrolijk & Co design studio, the yacht will have a 9.35 metre beam and will be built in advanced composites.